Are Meal Kits Greener – Creating Less Waste and Emissions?

 Greenhouse Gas Emissions

 When it comes to environmental impacts, greenhouse gas emissions are of utmost concern.
-Greenhouse gasses are currently flooding the atmosphere, raising the temperature of the globe significantly.
+Greenhouse gases are currently flooding the atmosphere, raising the temperature of the globe significantly.
 While the production of plastic waste is still a concern, the researchers found a significant decrease in the release of greenhouse gases using meal kits.

 While this may come as a surprise, an analysis of the supply chain accounts for most of this difference.
-For instance, in one meal that was analyzed a decrease of over 30% was found using meal kits over the grocery store.
+For instance, in one meal that was analyzed a decrease of over 30% was found using meal kits over buying ingredients in the grocery store.
 Meal kits typically have drastically lower greenhouse emissions, because they skip an entire step in transportation.

 Other Meal Kit Advantages